Skip to main content

 Example clinical scenario

 You are asked to review a 17-year-old male in transition to adult neurology services.
 He is presenting with progressive weakness and cramping in his legs, which has been going on for the past year.
-On examination, you notice symmetrical reduced power (which is more pronounced in the lower limbs than in the upper limbs), absent reflexes in the lower limbs and mild hand and finger tremors.
+On examination, you notice symmetrical reduced power (which is more pronounced in the lower limbs than the upper), absent reflexes in the lower limbs and mild hand and finger tremors.
 The cranial nerves are intact but tongue fasciculations are present.
 The patient also has a mild scoliosis of the spine.

 When to consider genomic testing